section-engineering-education/engineering-education/content/articles/simple-swap-for-swapping-faces/index.md

 Impressive, right?

 We have successfully swapped facial features from a source image onto a target image.
-Please find the complete code for this tutorial [here](https://colab.research.google.com/drive/1Us2-0dVMBVVqUfyXnuL4YPfF6dG6Wr7F?usp=sharing).
+You can find the complete code for this tutorial [here](https://colab.research.google.com/drive/1Us2-0dVMBVVqUfyXnuL4YPfF6dG6Wr7F?usp=sharing).

-> Make sure to only use this model for good purposes.
+> Make sure to use this model for good purposes.
 Do not apply this model for illegal and unethical purposes.

 ### Wrapping up
-SimSwap is a model that has been shown to perform well in face-swapping tasks.
+SimSwap is a model that performs well in face-swapping tasks.
 This model can be extended to swap people's faces in videos.
-Please refer to their main documentation on GitHub to learn more.
-It is a technique widely used in the film industry to help generate non-existent twins.
+Please refer to their documentation on GitHub to learn more.
+It is widely used in the film industry to help generate non-existent twins.
 It is used to reconstruct an actor's face model.
 It also rebuilds a scene's attributes, i.e., lighting condition.

 ### Further reading
 - [SimSwap: An Efficient Framework For High Fidelity Face Swapping](https://arxiv.org/pdf/2106.06340v1.pdf)